');

 About Clark Fork, ID

-Clark Fork is a small community in Idaho with a population of 981 residents.
-The median household income is $60,625 per year, which is near the national average.
-The median age in Clark Fork is 40.4 years.
+Clark Fork is a small community located in Idaho with a population of 981 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,625 per year, which is 19% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 How Clark Fork Ranks in Idaho